-Here is a step-by-step guide on how to compress videos with Adobe Media Encoder.
+Here is a step-by-step guide on how to compress videos in Adobe Media Encoder.
 Just read on!
+If you don't like the text tutorial, here is also a video tutorial for you from YouTube.

-Open Adobe Media Encoder on your computer and click “File” > “Add Source” to select the file you want to compress.
-You can also drag and drop the video file into the workspace and add items to the queue.
+Launch Adobe Media Encoder and click βFileβ > βAdd Sourceβ to select the file you want to compress and add it to the queue.
+You can also drag and drop the video file into the program.

 * Keep in mind that higher resolution means a larger file size and better video quality, while lower resolution will inevitably sacrifice video quality.